 Push the two ends of the hook down and through a small bundle of twigs on the wreath.
 Pull up and twist the ends onto themselves to secure.
 Hold the wreath by the hook to test strength.

-To start, slide pussy willow branches into place on the wreath.
+To start decorating your fall wreath, slide pussy willow branches into place throughout the wreath.
 They should lay flat with the twigs' ends all pointing the same direction (clockwise).
 Because the base of the wreath is also made of twigs, it should be easy to make this addition look organic.

-Place one large flower directly on top of where the wheat grass starts.
+Place one large faux flower directly on top of where the wheat grass starts.
+We used a faux dahlia.
 The flower will cover the glue or wire you used to secure the wheat.
 Then place two to three smaller flowers near the base and spread out among the wheat bundles.

-Cotton stems are long-lasting and perfect for fall decor.
+Cotton stems are long-lasting and perfect for fall wreath ideas.
 Finish your wreath by placing long stems of cotton within your design, extending out from the large flower.
 Two to three stems, or four to five cotton balls, should be enough to cover one wreath.